emrahsariboz/Machine-learning-portfolio/README.md

 ### Go over the basic calculus
-One big misconsumption on Machine Learning that discourage people is Calculus.
-You don't have to be Calculus expert in order to start ML.
+One big misconsumption on Machine Learning that discourages people is Calculus.
+You don't have to be a Calculus expert to start ML.

 # Week 3